CpBruceMeena/Golang-NexusPoint/README.md

    - Keep business logic separate from transport layer
    - Use proper error handling and status codes
    - Implement both gRPC and HTTP endpoints in golang-central
+   - For simple services, consider using golang-json-app as a template

 3. **Code Generation**:
    - Always run `./generate.sh` after modifying proto files